HomeSpecialties › Plastic & Reconstructive Surgery

 9–12 years

-Typical — internship, residency and several unaccredited/service-registrar years to meet the surgical-experience and research prerequisites and build a competitive CV, before a roughly five-year program.
+Typical — internship, residency and several unaccredited/service-registrar years to meet the surgical-experience and research prerequisites, before a roughly five-year program.
 RACS/ASPS don't publish a required number of pre-SET years.

 Internship & residency